-3.1 Product Development Source Material and Manufacturing Reports Projections The Performer shall submit a detailed spreadsheet regarding critical project materials that are sourced from a location other than the United States, sources, and manufacturing sites, including but not limited to: physical locations of sources of raw and processed material by type of material; location and nature of work performed at manufacturing sites; and location and nature of non-clinical and clinical study sites.
-The Performer will provide manufacturing reports and manufacturing projections/actuals on any agreement/agreement that is manufacturing product, including product for clinical trial use.
-Performer will submit Product Development Source Material Report Within month of Agreement award Within 30 days of substantive changes are made to sources and/or materials Or on the 6th month agreement anniversary.
-The Government will provide written comments to the Product Development Source Material and Manufacturing Report within 15 business days after the submission If corrective action is recommended, Performer must address all concerns raised by BARDA in writing Product Development and Source Material report to be submitted via spreadsheet; Dose Tracking can be completed via spreadsheet or other format (e.g. XML or JSON) as agreed to by USG and company
+3.1 Product Development Source Material and Manufacturing Reports Projections If requested, the Project Awardee shall submit a detailed spreadsheet regarding critical project materials that are sourced from a location other than the United States, sources, and manufacturing sites, including but not limited to: physical locations of sources of raw and processed material by type of material; location and nature of work performed at manufacturing sites; and location and nature of non-clinical and clinical study sites.
+The Project Awardee will provide manufacturing reports and manufacturing projections/actuals on any agreement/agreement that is manufacturing product, including product for clinical trial use.
+If requested, the Project Awardee will submit Product Development Source Material Report within 1 month after the initiation of the Project Award period of performance Within 30 days of substantive changes are made to sources and/or materials Or 6 months after the initiation of the Project Award period of performance The Government will provide written comments to the Product Development Source Material and Manufacturing Report within 15 business days after the submission If corrective action is recommended, Project Awardee must address all concerns raised by BARDA in writing Product Development and Source Material report to be submitted via spreadsheet; Dose Tracking can be completed via spreadsheet or other format (e.g. XML or JSON) as agreed to by USG and Project Awardee ----- --- -- ---